Trump escalates feud with Turkey, imposing higher metals tariffs

 WASHINGTON (Reuters) - U.S. President Donald Trump intensified his spat with Turkey on Friday by imposing higher tariffs on metal imports, putting unprecedented economic pressure on a NATO ally and deepening turmoil in Turkish financial markets.

-The White House said later that Trump had authorized his administration to prepare documents imposing the increased duties under a section of U.S. law that allows for tariffs on national security grounds.
+The White House said Trump would use a section of U.S. law that allows for tariffs on national security grounds to impose the increased duties.

-Trump’s move sent Turkey’s lira currency and its stock market deeper into tailspin.
-The lira, which has been losing ground in recent days in part due to the U.S. tensions, plunged as much as 20 percent on Friday to record low levels against the dollar.
+Trump’s move sent Turkey’s lira currency deeper into tailspin.
+The lira, which has long been falling on worries about the government’s influence over monetary policy and the U.S. tensions, plunged more than 18 percent at one point on Friday to a record low against the dollar.

 Even before Trump’s announcement, President Tayyip Erdogan told Turks to exchange gold and dollars for lira in order to fight “an economic war.”
 Waves from the crisis spread abroad, with investors selling off shares in European banks with large exposure to the Turkish economy.